 Brian Brink worked for the Anglo American Group of companies for 33 years and retired as Chief Medical Officer.
 He strived to enhance the role of the private sector in improving access to sustainable, quality healthcare, particularly in developing countries.

-Brink is an independent director of Discovery Limited, the largest health insurer in South Africa.
+Brink is an independent director of Discovery Limited, a global insurance company and the largest health insurer in South Africa.
 He is also on the boards of Section 27 (incorporating the AIDS Law Project), Right to Care in South Africa, and GrassrootSoccer in New York.